 Clark S, Camargo CA Jr. Emergency treatment and prevention of insect-sting anaphylaxis.

-Foex BA, Lee C: Oral antihistamines for insect bites.
+Foex BA, Lee C. Towards evidence based emergency medicine: best BETs from the Manchester Royal Infirmary.
+Oral antihistamines for insect bites.

 Goldman L, Ausiello D, eds.
 Cecil Textbook of Internal Medicine.
 23rd ed.
 Philadelphia, PA: Saunders; 2008.

 Lewis FS, Smith LJ.
 What’s eating you?
 Bees, part 1: Characteristics, reactions, and management.

 Lewis FS, Smith LJ.
 What’s eating you?
 Bees.
 Part 2: Venom immunotherapy and mastocytosis.

 Marx JA, et al. Rosen's Emergency Medicine.7th ed.
 St. Louis, MO: Mosby, Inc.; 2009.